Nitromethane: Acid-base properties

 Nitromethane is a relatively acidic carbon acid.
 It has a pK_{a} of 17.2 in DMSO solution.
 This value indicates an aqueous pK_{a} of about 11.
-It is so acidic because the anion admits an alternate, stabilizing resonance structure:
+The acidity of nitromethane arises from the stability conferred by its resonance structure which delocalizes the charge across the molecule:

 The acid deprotonates only slowly.
 Protonation of the conjugate base O2NCH2−, which is nearly isosteric with nitrate, occurs initially at oxygen.

 Organic reactions

 In organic synthesis nitromethane is employed as a one carbon building block.
 Its acidity allows it to undergo deprotonation, enabling condensation reactions analogous to those of carbonyl compounds, and acting as a Michael donor.
 Thus, under base catalysis, nitromethane adds to aldehydes in 1,2-addition in the nitroaldol reaction and condenses with itself to make methazonic acid.

-Some important derivatives include the pesticides chloropicrin Cl3CNO2, beta-nitrostyrene, and tris(hydroxymethyl)nitromethane (HOCH2)3CNO2.
+Some important derivatives include the pesticide chloropicrin Cl3CNO2, the slimicide β-bromo-β-nitrostyrene (via β-nitrostyrene), and the biocide tris(hydroxymethyl)nitromethane (HOCH2)3CNO2.
 Reduction of the latter gives tris(hydroxymethyl)aminomethane, (HOCH2)3CNH2, better known as tris, a widely used buffer.